maael/slack-deploy-message-action/README.md

   channels:
     required: true
     description: 'A comma separated list of IDs of the Slack Channels to send to'
+  failure_channels:
+    required: true
+    description: 'A comma separated list of IDs of the Slack Channels to send to on a failure'
   icon_emoji:
     description: 'The icon for messages from a legacy slack webhook'
     default: ':tada:'